California DMV - Permit and License Questions

 When you finish the course, you receive DMV form DL-400C that you will need to take the written CA permit test.

-- Take a Written Permit Test at a CA DMV
+- Take a Written Permit Test at a CA DMV:

-pass an eye exam, and pass the written multiple choice traffic law test (you must be at least 15½ to do this).
+At age 15½ or older, at the DMV you will need to pass an eye exam and pass the written multiple choice traffic law test.
 If you succeed you will

 receive your permit that day!

-- Take Your First Driving Lesson
+- Take Your First Driving Lesson:

 You are required to take your first driving lesson with a licensed driving instructor before you are legally allowed to practice driving with your